tenry92/obscure-id/README.md

 ## License

-public-id is licensed under the MIT License.
+obscure-id is licensed under the MIT License.